 Old computers, furniture, or even intangible assets like trademarks and patents can all be offloaded to get some much-needed capital into your business.
 Go on an eBay spree, and you’ll come out the other end with a wad of cash and a cleaner office.

-It’s good to increase your prices every so often, and a zombified company is just about the best reason to bump up your day rate.
-If your revenue and expenses are roughly the same, even a 5% increase in rates across the board can be enough to tip you over into profitability and cure your undead curse.
+It’s good to increase your prices every so often, and a zombified company is just about the best reason to bump up your day-rate.
+If your revenue and expenses are roughly the same, even a 5% increase in rates across the board can be enough to tip you over into profitability and break your undead curse.